-Fried Fish sticks with french fries, dipped into a homemade Tartar Sauce, that’s what I call summer food!
-In fact fish sticks, better known as fish fingers in India and the UK, have become a very popular beach food dish in Goa and that for a good reason.
+Fried Fish sticks with french fries, dipped into a homemade Tartar Sauce, that’s what I call summer comfort food.

 Fish fingers can be baked too and they taste great baked as well if you prefer less oil in your food.
 Imagine baked fish fingers served with baked home fries! 😀